How is EGU structured?

 The EGU is a bottom-up organisation structured in scientific divisions, committees, and a council.
-The Union Council consists of the Members of the Executive Board (President, Vice-President, Treasurer, General Secretary, and Executive Secretary), the Chairs of the Union Committees, and the Presidents of the Union Scientific Divisions.
+The Union Council consists of the members of the Executive Board (president, vice-president, treasurer, general secretary, and executive secretary), the committee chairs and the division presidents, and the Union-level early career scientists representative.

 The EGU Executive Office is responsible for the day-to-day running of the Union, under the guidance of the Council, and provides overall assistance to all the officers involved in the organisation of the EGU.